Teaching

 Current teaching

-1. GEST-S-2002 Sustainable Development, Business and Policy (full material on the UV platform)
+1. GEST-S-2002 Sustainable Development, Business and Policy, with Bertrand Collignon (full material on the UV platform)

 Current doctoral students